 We learnt about the already existing issues; now, let’s look at how Blockchain solves all the existing problems.

 One of the most significant features of blockchain technology is that it is decentralized.
 There is no single, centralized database or server.
-Instead, the Blockchain is distributed across thousands of computers around the world.
+Instead, they are distributed across thousands of computers around the world.
 This network manages transactions collectively, which means that no one person or entity can control the information.

 A blockchain is a digital ledger in which bitcoin or other cryptocurrency transactions are chronologically and publicly recorded.
-A defining feature of a blockchain is that no single party controls it.
+A defining feature of a these digital ledgers is that no single party controls it.
 The technology is often referred to as a decentralized ledger.